AimeeKnight/NSS-Chronicles/user_stories.md

 As the NSS president<br />
 In order for people to research student projects at NSS</br>
-I want to create a record for each student project with a hosted url and github url
+I want to create a record for each student project with a hosted url and GitHub url

   - User runs `nss add project <title/primary language/student id/github url/hosted url>`
-  - The Project record is then added to the list of all projects
+  - The project record is then added to the list of all projects
   - After saving, the user is given a confirmation message

 <hr />